BMW OHV V8 engine: Frazer-Nash Continental

 Frazer-Nash was an importer of BMW cars into the United Kingdom and had used the Bristol straight-six engine, which was based on the BMW M328.
 The BMW OHV V8 was fitted to the Frazer Nash Continental model.
 The Continental was intended to be available with either the 2.6 or 3.2-litre V8, but only a single prototype was ever made, with the 3.2 engine.
 It was the last car Frazer-Nash made.

 Talbot-Lago America

 The 1955 Talbot-Lago Sport was originally powered by Talbot's own 2.5 Litre four-cylinder engine.
 In 1957, due to reliability problems, Talbot switched over to the BMW OHV V8 and renamed the car the Talbot-Lago America.
+Talbot reduced the bore to 72.5 mm to keep the engine displacement beneath 2.5 litres, a major tax threshold in France at the time.